 Policies: Planned development will be the prime characteristic of the new urban area.
-Hosing with greeneries, important development like park, commercial centre, educational institute, improved health facilities, community centre, road with footpath including drainage facilities, water supply and fire service are the important planning components of this area.
-Around 235.3 acre of land is necessary for new urban area.
+Hosing with greeneries, important development like park, commercial centre, educational institute, improved health facilities, community centre, and road with footpath including drainage facilities, water supply and fire service are the important planning components of this area.
 Any contrast regarding the implementation of those planning components should not be encouraged.